-If you or someone you experience the signs and symptoms of schizophrenia, feel free to contact our office to obtain more information about our clinical trial or set up an appointment for an assessment with our clinical staff.
+If you or someone you love experiences the signs and symptoms of schizophrenia, and is between the ages of 18-50, feel free to contact our office to obtain more information about our clinical trial or set up an appointment for an assessment with our clinical staff.
 You can call our office at 877-453-0404 or complete the form on this page and someone will contact you shortly.

 Free transportation to and from our office is available if needed.